swardlincoln/documentation/content/en/serverless/google_cloud_run/_index.md

 ### Results

-You should be able to see metrics and traces of your Cloud Run application in the Datadog UI!
-You can submit custom metrics using a [DogStatsd client][7].
-Only `DISTRIBUTION` metrics should be used.
+Once the deploy is completed, you should be able to see metrics and traces of your Cloud Run application in the Datadog UI after at most a few minutes!

-### Logs
+## Additional Configurations

-If you use [GCP integration][1] your logs are already being collected.
+- **Logs**: If you use [GCP integration][1] your logs are already being collected.
 Alternatively, you can set the `DD_LOGS_ENABLED` environment variable to true to capture application logs through the serverless instrumentation.

-### Advanced options and configurations
+- **Custom Metrics**: You can submit custom metrics using a [DogStatsd client][7].
+Only `DISTRIBUTION` metrics should be used.

-#### Environment variables
+- **Environment Variables**

 | Variable          | Description                                                             |
 |-------------------|-------------------------------------------------------------------------|